pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 # Identifying Food Desert Neighbourhoods in the Niagara Region
-Introduction

-In these lessons, I will explored neighbourhood data using ArcGIS Insights to identify food deserts neighbourhoods in Niagara Region.
+For this project, I will explore neighbourhood data using ArcGIS Insights to identify food deserts neighbourhoods in Niagara Region.
+Data for the purpose of this project were gathered from Niagara Open Data Source and the Niagara Poverty Initiative websites.
+Variables that will be examined to identify food deserts are distance to supermarkets and number of supermarkets.
 I will also analyze the data to detect spatial patterns.
 Finally, I will share my work on ArcGIS online and create new shapefiles from my results.

 ### Project Procedures

 1. Download the Niagara Food Deserts compressed folder from the GitHub link below: https://github.com/pdwomoh/Philip-Dwomoh-DSL-Project